Mangroves, seagrass meadow and coral reefs: complementary ecosystems of great richness that play an active role in coastal preservation!

 Mangroves are a very effective ecosystem to fight climate change effects and pollution linked with human activities.
 They developing on coastline, between land and sea, and protect the coast in the event of a heavy storm.

-Due to growing up in brackish water (between freshwater and salt water), mangrove’s trees developed the filtration capacity of salt in water / ways to filter salt from water.
+Due to growing up in brackish water (between freshwater and salt water), mangrove’s trees developed the filtration capacity of salt in water.

 different species of fish

 Two flagship actions of Cáyoli for mangroves : creation of nursery of mangrove’s trees to restore the guadeloupean mangroves and the layout of ecotourism sites for their knowledge and preservation.

 The discrete seagrass meadows have an essential role during strong swell episodes: they retain sediments and mechanically restrain the currents.